 Consider ways to check in on everyone’s mental health and what mental health benefits and services your plan might include.
 If you’re a Harvard Pilgrim member, you have access to dedicated 24/7 support lines, professional behavioral health treatment options (both in-person and virtually), online tools and discounts on wellness programs and care.
 Members can also access Sanvello, a mobile app that helps track your daily mood and provides coping tools, guided journeys and access to licensed therapists and support communities.

-Bottom line–there are plenty of ways to create a complete health care plan the whole family can feel good about this year.
+Bottom line–there are plenty of ways to create a complete health care plan the whole family can feel good about.
 Just remember, you don’t have to do it alone or tackle it all at once.
-Tap into your health plan’s customer service for questions, and be sure to take advantage of any free apps and tools they have available.
+Tap into your health plan’s customer service for questions and be sure to take advantage of any free apps and tools they have available.